networknt/light-doc/content/tutorial/rest/swagger/database/generation.md

     "password": "my-secret-pw"
   },
   "supportH2ForTest": true,
-  "supportClient": false
+  "supportClient": false,
+  "dockerOrganization": "networknt"
 }
 ```

-As you can see that we have enabled Mysql database and H2 for test cases.
+As you can see, we have enabled the Mysql database and H2 for test cases.

 Code generation